 Often called the adventure capital of Argentina, Ushuaia is widely known as the southernmost city in the world

 If you’re the adventurous sort, chances are high that the Argentine province of Tierra del Fuego is on your bucket list.
 Ushuaia, its bustling capital city, serves as a gateway to the Tierra del Fuego National Park and Lapataia Bay, as well as a port for travellers heading on to Antarctica.
-With a growing population of 70,000 people, Ushuaia is by far the most populous urban centre is this area, and in recent years, has become a booming tourist destination in its own right.
+With a growing population of 70,000 people, Ushuaia is by far the most populous urban centre in this area, and in recent years, has become a booming tourist destination in its own right.

 Ushuaia is more than a stopover to Antarctica – it tells the tale of the indigenous Yámana people, European colonisation, early explorers, and the establishment of a prison colony in the early 20th century.
 In the native Yámana language, Ushuaia means 'bay looking west.'
 Other tribes who lived in the area include the Onas, Haush, and the Alakalufs – all notable hunting and fishing cultures; it was the Yámanas’ lit bonfires that inspired Ferdinand Magellan to name Tierra del Fuego the 'land of fire.'

 Most visitors are keen to grab the coveted ‘end of the world’ penguin passport stamp at the Ushuaia tourist office.
-Other iconic sights are the red-and-white Les Eclaireurs lighthouse, the “end of the world, beginning of everything” sign at the harbour, and of course, crowds of magellanic and gentoo penguins on the smaller islands around the coast.
-Hanging around Ushuaia’s local bars and restaurants often involves overhearing exciting stories from those recently returned from Antarctica.
+Other iconic sights are the red-and-white Les Eclaireurs lighthouse, the “end of the world, beginning of everything” sign at the harbour, and of course, crowds of Magellanic and gentoo penguins on the smaller islands around the coast.
+Hanging around Ushuaia’s local bars and restaurants often involve overhearing exciting stories from those recently returned from Antarctica.

 Things to do

 Thanks to its convenient spot between the Andes and the Beagle Channel, there’s plenty to do in and around Ushuaia, including skiing (including cross-country), wildlife viewing, dog sledding, golf, sailing, scuba diving, and of course, trekking and hiking.
 There are also several museums dedicated to the history of Tierra del Fuego, its flora and fauna, and its people.
-The Train of the End of the World is a popular historical attraction, based on the original prison train from turn of the century, which takes about an hour along the Rio Pipo valley.
+The Train of the End of the World is a popular historical attraction, based on the original prison train from the turn of the century, which takes about an hour along the Rio Pipo valley.
 If you’re limited by time, take a day hike up the Martial Glacier, which offers panoramic views of the city and the Beagle Channel.
 There are also some beautiful half-day boat tours that offer stunning views of the mountains, tiny islands, and local wildlife.